Legal Aid Union

 Slip and Fall Injuries, Hit and Run Accidents, and Rideshare Accidents:

-The Indigent Project offers Legal Aid to residents in Union dealing with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
-Our mission is to bridge the gap between those in need and the legal resources necessary to handle their cases, offering crucial support at every stage.
+The Indigent Project provides Legal Aid to residents in Union coping with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
+Our mission is to close the gap between those in need and the legal expertise required to manage their cases, offering essential support throughout the process.

 Get the help you deserve—Contact us now!